JuliaLang/julia/doc/stdlib/base.rst

 .. function:: localindexes(d)

-   A tuple describing the indexes owned by the local processor.
+   A tuple describing the indexes owned by the local process.
 Returns a tuple with empty ranges if no local part exists on the calling process.

 .. function:: procs(d)

-   Get the vector of processors storing pieces of ``d``
+   Get the vector of processes storing pieces of ``d``

 Shared Arrays (Experimental, UNIX-only feature)